Side Show (musical): Original production

-Also featured was J. Robert Spencer.

-It was nominated for four Tony Awards in 1998.
-Although Side Show won none of these awards, it was the first and only time that two actresses were co-nominated for Best Actress in a Musical as a team.
-At the Tony Awards ceremony, the two stars performed the show's most popular number, "I Will Never Leave You".
-Ripley and Skinner later released two albums of duets (Duets and Unsuspecting Hearts), as well as a live recording of their 2006 reunion concert ("Skinner/Ripley: Raw at Town Hall").

 Regional theatre productions

 In 1998, TheatreWorks near San Francisco produced the regional premiere of Side Show at the Mountain View Center for the Performing Arts.
-The production was a critical and popular success, receiving the Garland Award (Los Angeles) and various Dean Goodman Critics Choice Awards (San Francisco).
-The production afforded TheatreWorks its largest first day of ticket sales on their records for a single production.
-Subsequently, 2 extra performances were added to meet the demand.
+The production was a critical and popular success, receiving a Garland Award (Los Angeles) and various Dean Goodman Critics Choice Awards (San Francisco).
 The production was directed by Robert Kelley and Bick Goss (Goss also choreographed).
 Kristin Behrendt, who had been a standby for (and performed) the role of Violet in the original Broadway cast, played the role of Daisy.
 The cast also included Debra Wiseman (Bullets Over Broadway, The Scarlet Pimpernel) as Violet, AJ Vincent (The Will Rogers Follies) as Terry (Dean Goodman Critics Choice Award Best Actor in a Musical), Pierce Peter Brandt (Les Miserables, Martin Guerre) as Buddy, and Stephonne Smith (The Scarlet Pimpernel) as Jake.

-The show then had several successful regional productions throughout the country, including in 1999 in Denver, Colorado, by the Physically Handicapped Actors & Musical Artists League.
-While many were initially uncomfortable with the idea of disabled actors portraying "side show freaks", the production was well received and was presented with several awards, including the Denver Mayor's Award for Excellence in the Arts.